gofiber/awesome-fiber/README.md

 - [samber/slog-fiber](https://github.com/samber/slog-fiber) - A logger middleware that uses Go slog library.
 - [mikhail-bigun/fiberlogrus](https://github.com/mikhail-bigun/fiberlogrus) - A logger middleware that uses logrus and its structured logging features.
 - [Idan-Fishman/fiber-bind](https://github.com/Idan-Fishman/fiber-bind) - Request schema validator middleware that validates sources such as the request body, query string parameters, route parameters and even form files.
+- [rodrigoodhin/fiper](https://gitlab.com/rodrigoodhin/fiper) - FiPer is a library that provides Fiber with Role Based Access Control (RBAC) using JWT and with database persistence.
+Two ORM libraries are supported: Gorm and Bun.

 ## 🚧 Boilerplates
 Premade boilerplates for Fiber.